-Nonetheless, it should also be acknowledged that study conclusions are based on both these self-report measures and behavioral indices as well.

-Finally, while our results suggest clinical samples of people with alcohol use disorder may find these personal sensing methods acceptable, more research is needed to test the acceptability of these methods in future applied clinical settings, where issues of costs, benefits, and trust may differ meaningfully in complicated ways from the research context.
+Finally, while our results suggest that clinical samples of people with AUD may find these personal sensing methods acceptable, more research is needed to test the acceptability of these methods in future applied-clinical settings, where issues of costs, benefits, and trust may differ meaningfully in complicated ways from the research context.
 Future studies should also examine how these personal sensing methods might be perceived by people with recovery goals other than abstinence.
-No technical reasons prevent personal sensing from being applied to alternative recovery goals (see [28] and [29] for examples of predicting current and imminent drinking episodes, respectively, in people without a goal of abstinence).
-Also, it must be acknowledged that individuals in our study agreed to participate in a research study on mobile health and were financially compensated for their time.
-It is unclear how these individuals and the research setting may differ from those seeking to use these methods in future clinical settings where costs, benefits and trust may all weigh differently on their decisions to engage with the sensing system.
+No technical reasons prevent personal sensing from being applied to alternative recovery goals (see the studies by Bae et al [28] and Walters et al [29] for examples of predicting current and imminent drinking episodes, respectively, in people without a goal of abstinence).
+In addition, it must be acknowledged that the individuals in our study agreed to participate in a research study on mobile health and were financially compensated for their time.
+It is unclear how these individuals and the research setting may differ from those seeking to use these methods in future clinical settings, where costs, benefits, and trust may all weigh differently on their decisions to engage with the sensing system.

-Conclusion
+Conclusions

-The present study demonstrates the acceptability of several personal sensing methods.
-These methods were acceptable 1) over a longer period of time than has previously been assessed, 2) across active and passive methods, 3) despite the sensitivity of the data, 4) among individuals with alcohol use disorder who may have greater privacy concerns, and 5) without explicit clinical benefits to the participants.
-These findings suggest personal sensing methods are poised as accessible, feasible avenues to collect data about individuals to be used for clinical applications.
+This study demonstrated the acceptability of several personal sensing methods.
+These methods were acceptable (1) over a longer period than has previously been assessed, (2) across active and passive methods, (3) despite the sensitivity of the data, (4) among individuals with AUD who may have greater privacy concerns, and (5) without explicit clinical benefits to the participants.
+These findings suggest that personal sensing methods are poised as accessible, feasible avenues to collect data about individuals to be used for clinical applications.
 More work is needed to determine the predictive utility of the data that can be collected via personal sensing, but our study shows that this work will be worthwhile to pursue.

 Personal sensing is acceptable, and the technology to collect it (namely, the smartphone) is widely accessible.
-Personal sensing can make digital therapeutics - smartphone and web-based apps that provide mental health care - smart.
-These methods can personalize care for individuals such that they receive the specific interventions and supports they need at the time they need them.
+Personal sensing can make digital therapeutics—smartphones and web-based apps that provide mental health care—smart.
+These methods can personalize care for individuals such that they receive the specific interventions and support they need at the time they need them.
 Smart digital therapeutics can be scaled widely to provide treatment to the overwhelming majority of individuals who do not currently receive mental health care.
-They can reach those who have been historically excluded from or have otherwise faced barriers to care.
+They can reach those who have historically been excluded from or have otherwise faced barriers to care.
 With personal sensing powering digital therapeutics, we are positioned for a paradigm shift in mental health care.
-The present study brings us 1 step closer to this goal, ensuring that the methods we hope to use to revolutionize care are acceptable to the patients who will use them.
+This study brings us one step closer to this goal, ensuring that the methods we hope to use to revolutionize care are acceptable to patients who will use them.

 Acknowledgments

-This research was supported by grants from the National Institute on Alcohol Abuse and Alcoholism (NIAAA; R01 AA024391; J Curtin) and the National Institute on Drug Abuse (NIDA; R01 DA047315; J Curtin).
+This research was supported by grants from the National Institute on Alcohol Abuse and Alcoholism (R01 AA024391; JJC) and the National Institute on Drug Abuse (R01 DA047315; JJC).

-The authors wish to thank Susan E. Wanta for her role as project administrator and her help with data curation.
+The authors wish to thank Susan E Wanta for her role as a project administrator and for her help with data curation.
 The authors also wish to thank Candace Lightheart, Jill Nagler, Kerry Keiser, and Megan Shultz for their contributions to data collection and Chris Gioia for the clinical supervision he provided to graduate students.

 Conflicts of Interest

 None declared.

+Abbreviations

+AUD: alcohol use disorder

+EMA: ecologic momentary assessment

+NIH: National Institutes of Health

+OSF: Open Science Framework

 Multimedia Appendix